carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 <ol>

-<li>With the Bitget app open, tap “Assets” at the bottom navigation bar and then "Spot" along the top.
+<li>With the Bitget app open, tap "Assets" at the bottom navigation bar and then "Spot" along the top.
 You should see your OP tokens there.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 2 - Withdrawing to wallet - 1.png"}
 ::